-In these days A/B Tests are a common tool used by owners of e-commerce web sites.
-In few words we can say that A/B tests are like the speedometer of a race car, they serve to measure the most important metric of an e-commerce site: The conversion rate.
-In this article we will explain how to create a chart in TeamSQL to see, compare and evaluate how an e-commerce web site is performing.
+In these days A/B Tests are a standard tool used by owners of e-commerce websites.
+In a few words we can say that A/B tests are like the speedometer of a race car, they serve to measure the most critical metric of an e-commerce site: The conversion rate.
+In this article, we will explain how to create a chart in TeamSQL to see, compare and evaluate how an e-commerce website is performing.

 First step: To have a metric

-One of the most important metrics in these days to measure the ...
+One of the most critical metrics in these days to measure the ...

 Charting Your Data with TeamSQL